 (I say mostly, because there could be a bit of ego involved in owning multiple franchise units.)

-Most of the prospective franchise owners I work with are looking to make money-a good deal of money.
-They’re willing to to take some risk to get there, but in the end, they want to make a lot of money.
+Most of the prospective franchise owners I work with are looking to make money-sometimes a good deal of money.
+They’re willing to to take some risk to get there.
 And some of the folks I talk with are willing to risk a lot in order to own a business.
-I try to talk them out of that strategy every time.
+But I try to talk them out of that strategy every time.
+Why?

-Financial *risk is part of the game when buying a franchise.
-There’s just no way around it.
+With that being said, financial *risk is part of the game when buying a franchise.
+There’s no way around it.
 That’s one of the reasons most people don’t look into owning a business.